andikatjacobdennis/AdoDotNetCore/ADO.NET_Tutorial.md

                 employeeRepository.GetEmployees();

                 Console.WriteLine("\n--- Creating a new employee ---");
-                employeeRepository.CreateEmployee("New Employee", 35);
+                // Using a parameterized query for a secure INSERT operation employeeRepository.CreateEmployee("New Employee", 35);
                 employeeRepository.GetEmployees();

                 Console.WriteLine("\n--- Updating an employee (Id: 3) ---");
-                employeeRepository.UpdateEmployee(3, "Updated Employee", 40);
+                // Using a parameterized query for a secure UPDATE operation employeeRepository.UpdateEmployee(3, "Updated Employee", 40);
                 employeeRepository.GetEmployees();

                 Console.WriteLine("\n--- Deleting an employee (Id: 4) ---");
-                employeeRepository.DeleteEmployee(4);
+                // Using a parameterized query for a secure DELETE operation employeeRepository.DeleteEmployee(4);
                 employeeRepository.GetEmployees();